ChrisChinchilla/chrischinchilla.com/src/pages/cv.md

 - I run a regular writers meetup 2 times a week in Berlin

 ## Work Experience
+### Docker, Staff Technical Writer
+_February 2023 - Present_
+Docker Inc is a major contributor to many container-related technologies as well as its own commercial offerings.
+I am a staff technical writer on the documentation team and currently attached to working on a number of commercial products.
+My responsibilities include:

+- Working with product managers, engineers, and designers to create and maintain documentation for new and existing products
+- Proposing and steering new improvement projects
+- Editing and reviewing submissions from internal and external contributors
+- Liaising and working with our developer relations and marketing teams for collaboration ideas
+- Writing technical blog posts for products
+- Providing guidance, mentorship, and feedback

 ### Chronosphere, Senior Technical Writer